collinsjumaz/ip2/README.md

 ## Description

-This is a detailed Web-page about various Drinks and foods that Anita's restaurant offers to her customers .The also contains social media links for easier access.
+This is a detailed Web-page about various Drinks and foods that Menu restaurant offers to her customers .The also contains social media links for easier access.

 ## Setup/Installation Requirements
- This PortFolio can be accessed through my git-hub on the following link: https://github.com/collinsjumaz/ip2.git
+ This site can be accessed through my git-hub on the following link: https://github.com/collinsjumaz/ip2.git

 You only need internet access and a browser.